dills122/weasyprint-wrapper/Readme.md

 A node wrapper module for use with the weasyprint cli

-This module was heavily inspired by this [repo](https://github.com/tdzienniak/node-weasyprint) that was formally an npm module.
+This module was a copy of this [repo](https://github.com/tdzienniak/node-weasyprint) with minor updates and reuploaded back to npm.

 To install